rhyslwells/Data-Archive/content/categories/data-engineering/Data Observability.md

 ---
 Data observability refers to the continuous monitoring and collection of metrics about your data to ensure its [[Data Quality]], reliability, and availability.

 It covers various aspects, such as data quality, pipeline health, metadata management, and infrastructure performance.
-By tracking key metrics and [[uncategorised/Outliers|anomalies]], it helps detect issues like data freshness problems, schema changes, or pipeline failures before they impact downstream processes or users.
+By tracking key metrics and [[Outliers|anomalies]], it helps detect issues like data freshness problems, schema changes, or pipeline failures before they impact downstream processes or users.
 ### Categories of Observability

 Auto-profiling Data: